Pay Attention to What Your Mother Eats. It May Do You a Lot of Good (Part 2)

 Oranges

 Everybody loves oranges, and I do too, but I have little patience chewing sometimes.
-It’s not that I drink orange juice, because I rarely do, since I know it’s not all that good for me.
+It’s not that I drink orange juice, because I rarely do, since I know the sugar and lack of fiber in fruit juices is not all that good for me.
 It’s just that I tell myself I’ll eat oranges, and then I don’t.

-But, don’t you know it, oranges, too, reduce LDL cholesterol, among their other health benefits, so however easy it may be to whip up a smoothie with frozen berries, I’ll try to get used to peeling and chewing oranges more often.
+But, don’t you know it, oranges, too, reduce LDL cholesterol, among their other health benefits, so however easy it may be to whip up a smoothie with frozen berries, I’ll try to get used to peeling and chewing oranges more often as well.

 Oranges protect against several types of cancer, boost the immune system, and help reduce blood pressure and blood sugar.
 In fact, with their vitamin C and flavonoids, they seem designed to protect the heart.